matheuskolln/webcam-face-recognition/README.md

 <h1 align="center">Webcam Face and Gender Recognition</h1>
 <div align="center"><img src="./images/header.jpg" alt="header"></div>
-<p>This Python scripts aims to recognize persons and his genders.
+<p>This Python script aims to recognize people and their genders.
 It works with OpenCV and Face Recognition API.
-By Face Recognition a person is predicted and the gender is estimated using Deep Neural Network from Open CV.
-The script shall analise one image inside a specific folder (with one or n persons), and will return the 128-dimension face encoding for each face in the image.
-After it predict the gender using the neural network.</b></p>
+By facial recognition, a person is predicted and sex is estimated using Deep Neural Network from OpenCV.
+The script must analyze an image within a specific folder (with one or n people) and will return 128-dimension face encoding for each face in the image.
+Then, predict sex using the neural network.</b></p>
 <h2>Requirements</h2>
 <ul>
     <h3>I run the code in this config:</h3>